HappyFunCorp/nfct/HOWTO.md

 function callCode(bytes memory key, string memory abiSignature, string[] memory args) public {
 ```

 The `key` is, of course, our encryption/decryption password.
 The `abiSignature` is a little more complex.
-Once we deploy the embedded code as a new contract, we want to call one or more of its functions.
+Once we deploy the committed code as a new contract, we want to call one or more of its functions.
 To do so, we'll need to know what that function signature is, i.e. what arguments it receives.
 That's its *abiSignature*, which is a string, in this case `append(string,string)`.
 Finally, `args` is a string array of which will be pass on to the function in question as its arguments.
 To see how those are handled, see below...

 #### Decrypt and Deploy
 ```